 Success will come sooner than later if you invest in learning aids that accommodate your lifestyle.
 If you’re a busy mom, books and other resources available here may be better than an in-person class you may not be able to find or attend because of your home and work schedules.

 3. Create a dedicated workspace in your home or retail space (if you decide to open a store) that continuously inspires your creativity.

 It’s difficult to stay excited about gift baskets if you make them on your home kitchen table because that space is dedicated to family meals.
 There are alternative spaces where you can set up a table and use that surface solely for gift basket designing and experimenting.
 This is a topic we discuss in the online class, Starting Your Own Gift Basket Business.
 Having your own space will keep you smiling every time you approach the area!

-4. Look for gift basket items in specialty stores first to see all the possibilities available now for consumers.
+4. Look for gift basket items in specialty stores first to see all the possibilities currently available for consumers.

 5. Buy gift basket products that customers and recipients prefer, not what you like.

 If you only buy the things you like, no one will buy your gift baskets!
-You must stay objective and open when looking for items people will eat and enjoy, admire for years, and treasure as a memorable keepsake.
-As an example, if you are a diabetic or cannot eat chocolate, this will not be true for all of the people who want your gift baskets.
+You must stay objective and open when looking for items people eat and enjoy, admire for years, and treasure as a memorable keepsake.
+As an example, if you are a diabetic or cannot eat chocolate, your eating habits will not be the same for all of the people who want your gift baskets.
 You must consider adding sugar-based products because most gift basket receivers love and can consume it.

 6. Find a mentor who understands the ups and downs of gift basket life.